christophertesar/christophertesar/README.md

 - :mortar_board: I am a Computer Engineering undergraduate student at Simon Fraser University.
 I am currently working on projects for both school and for fun!
 - :eyes: I am currently interested in using and programming embedded systems.
 I also like making practical projects using C++.
 - :books: I like to read books and go biking in my free time.
-Spotify is my best friend, I love all types of music!

 ## Contact